ISHA-2112/Fit4Win/README.md

 # Fit4Win
 Fit4Win is an app developed to facilitate efficient documentation and conveyance of information between the patient and the doctor.
-This app is developed using **React Native** and the data is stored in NoSql format in **Firebase**.
+This app is developed using **React Native** and the data is stored in NoSQL format in **Firebase**.

 The welcome screen displays the Login and Registration options for patients.
 If a doctor wishes to access the patient information he/she can click on the 'Are you a Doctor?' option.